ssl/ezXSS/readme.md

 Adding in a future version:
 * Page grabbing (& on regex)
+* Page alerts or Google Chrome alerts on new report
 * Live JS - send JS code LIVE while the person is on the page
 * Callback API for alerts on Telegram etc.
 * You got ideas?